UPPMAX/HPC-python/docs/day1/load_run_packages.rst

       - ``time`` |:white_check_mark:|  (standard library)
       - ``dask``  |:x:|

+   - You could check for another Python version, say 3.11.5 on Tetralith!

    - See next session how to find more pre-installed packages!

 **NOTE**: at HPC2N, LUNARC, and NSC, the available Python packages needs to be loaded as modules/module-bundles before using!
 See a list of some of them below, under the HPC2N/LUNARC/NSC tab or find more as mentioned above, using ``module spider -r ...``